 Proper Buffing and Polishing Technique

 Step One: Wash your car and leave it wet.
-Buffing should never be done on a dry vehicle.
+Automotive buffing should never be done on a dry vehicle.

-Step Two: Place a clean and slightly damp polishing pad on the buffing wheel.
+Step Two: Place a clean and the slightly damp polishing pad on the buffing wheel.

 Step Three: Apply a small amount of compound on a section of your vehicle and polish at a low-medium speed.

 Step Four: Use constant pressure and keep the polisher parallel to avoid swirly markings.

 Tip: Keep the area wet and use moderate amounts of polish for each area.

 Step Five: Work back and forth over the small area until the solution heats up.
 When this happens the paint will warm and scratches will disappear.

 Tip: As needed, remove your buffing pad and rinse with a hose to prevent a buildup of solution.